Moira Dunbar

 Isobel Moira Dunbar FRSC OC (3 February 1918 – 22 November 1999) was a Scottish-Canadian glaciologist and Arctic sea-ice researcher.

 Personal life

-Moira Dunbar was born in 1918 in Edinburgh, Scotland.
-She grew up in Stornoway, Strathpeffer, and Kilmarnock, and attended Cranley School for Girls.
+Dunbar was born in 1918 in Edinburgh, Scotland.
+She was raised in Stornoway, Strathpeffer, and Kilmarnock, and attended Cranley School for Girls.
 Her father, William John Dunbar, was a popular sheriff and advocate of the Scottish Bar.
 Her brother Maxwell was a marine biologist who was also made FRSC OC.
-Moira also had a sister, Elizabeth Jenkins (née Dunbar).
+Dunbar also had a sister, Elizabeth Jenkins (née Dunbar).

-While studying at the University of Oxford, Moira performed with the Oxford University Drama Society.
-After graduating with a BA (Hons) in Geography, Moira toured Great Britain with the English Theatre as a professional actor and stage manager.
-Outside of acting Moira had many creative pursuits - musically she was fond of the guitar and piano.

-After emigrating to Canada and finding work with the federal government, Moira continued her language studies becoming certified as a linguist in the Russian language in 1958.
+After emigrating to Canada and finding work with the federal government, Dunbar became a certified as a linguist in the Russian language in 1958.
 She was also fluent in German and French.
-In 1964 she would travel to Russia to observe their icebreaking operations with a government team.
+In 1964 she went to Russia to observe their icebreaking operations with a government team.